Fighting Adult Acne With Tretinoin (Retin-A)

-One of the best options is the prescription topical medication Tretinoin, also known by its brand name, Retin-A. Tretinoin cream has been on the market for over 30 years and has mounds of evidence proving its effectiveness.
-It is one of the top recommended prescription topicals by dermatologists on the market.
+Tretinoin cream has been on the market for over 30 years and has mounds of evidence proving its effectiveness.
+It is one of the top-recommended prescription topicals by dermatologists on the market.
+You also have alternative steps you can take to get acne under control.

-One of the first steps in clearing your skin is identifying what’s causing it.
-It's typically caused by stress, hormonal changes such as menopause, pregnancy, discontinuing or starting birth control, and menstruation.
-You may also have a genetic predisposition to adult acne if close relatives suffer from it.
+One of the first steps in clearing your skin is identifying what’s causing the acne breakout.
+Besides the possible triggers mentioned above, you may also have a genetic predisposition to adult acne if close relatives suffer from it.
 Some other likely culprits are your hair and skin products as well as side effects to medications or an undiagnosed medical condition.
 Adult acne is more commonly seen in women than in men and can be severe.

 - Lower your stress.
 Some of the best ways to help lower your stress are through exercise, quality sleep, meditation, and spending time with people who make you happy.